aturfah/PHM/docs/nested_diamonds.md

               modelNames="EII")
 ```

-Once the density has been estimated, we extract the parameters from the `Mclust` object and run the PHM algorithm
+Once the density has been estimated (where each component corresponds to a single cluster), we extract the parameters from the `Mclust` object and run the PHM algorithm.

 ```
 mcl_params <- constructPmcParamsMclust(mcl) # takes a minute to run
 mcl_phm <- PHM(paramsList=mcl_params, data=nested_diamonds)
 ```

-We can see the
+Visualizing the PHM merging procedure as a heatmap and dendrogram, we clearly see the three layers of structure.
+The dendrogram has the merging heights group at roughly three levels, signifying the formation of the inner diamonds, the outer diamonds, and the square.
+We see a similar result in the heatmap, where the dark red regions correspond to the formation of the inner diamonds, the orange regions to the outer diamonds, and the blue regions to the combinations along the edges of the square.

 ```
 mcl_phm_dend <- plotPHMDendrogram(mcl_phm,